emlearn/emlearn-micropython/paper/paper.md

 # Summary

-emlearn-micropython enable sensor data analysis on low-cost microcontrollers.
+emlearn-micropython enables sensor data analysis on low-cost microcontrollers.
 The library provides implementations of a set of algorithms commonly used for sensor data processing.
 This includes Digital Signal Processing techniques such as Infinite Impulse Response and Fast Fourier Transform, as well as Machine Learning inference such as Random Forest, Nearest Neighbors and Convolutional Neural Networks.
-Any time of sensor data can be processed, including audio, images, radar, and accelerometer data.
+Any kind of sensor data can be processed, including audio, images, radar, and accelerometer data.

 The library builds on MicroPython, a tiny Python implementation designed for microcontrollers.
 The modules expose high-level Python API and implemented in C code for computational efficiency.